Accudio/cead-consent/README.md

 ```

 ## Managing Cookies

-When initializing Cead, you can provide the `cookies` option as an array of cookie names or RegExp objects.
-On opt-out, Cead will automatically remove these cookies, preventing trackers from linking user sessions across visits.
+When initializing Cead, you can provide a `cookies` option as an array of cookie names or regular expression objects.
+Upon opting out, Cead will automatically remove any cookies with names listed in this array, or with names matching any of the regular expressions in the array.
+This prevents trackers from linking user sessions across visits.

 Example configuration for Google Analytics and Facebook pixel cookies: